 Entities

 An entity is an object that represents a software construct.
 A defined collection of entities is known as a catalog.
-All entities can be Scorecarded, can exist in a catalog, are represented in YAML, and can pull in data from integrations.
+All entities are represented in YAML, can pull in data from integrations, and can be Scorecarded.
 Every entity has an overview page in Cortex where you can view more details about it.

-Every entity in your Cortex catalogs is described by a YAML file called the Cortex entity descriptor, also referred to as an entity's Cortex YAML
+Whether you use the UI or GitOps to manage entities, every entity in your Cortex catalogs is defined by a YAML file called the Cortex entity descriptor, also referred to as an entity's Cortex YAML

 (stemming from cortex.yaml